-“The network has also focussed on improving adviser productivity, leading to an 18 per cent increase in average revenues per adviser.
+“The network has also focused on improving adviser productivity, leading to an 18 per cent increase in average revenues per adviser.

-“Turnover has grown by over £6m in the last two years and Positive Solutions continues to make a significant contribution to the growth and success of the Intrinsic group.”
+“Turnover has grown by more than £6m in the last two years and Positive Solutions continues to make a significant contribution to the growth and success of the Intrinsic group.”

 In the two years before Positive Solutions was bought by Intrinsic it lost 250 advisers, so when the deal went through in 2013 it had 745 adviser members.